rwblokzijl/stablecoin-survey/paper.md

 or disabled.
 Outstanding bonds can also be payed back prematurely in order to increase the money supply.
 When all bonds have released and deflation is still a problem, more money can be printed and distributed in some way until there the price is back down to the desired level.
+This creates a natural tendency in the market towards the desired price.

-Variables that can be tweaked to maintain the desired price level are:
+In order to tune the effect of the price corrections differences parameters can be tweaked to maintain the desired price level.
+These are:

 - The interest payed over the bond - higher encourages purchase
 - The lifetime of the bond - this is how long the money is out of circulation